akshay-muglikar/meeting-manager/README.md

  - Created UI with Angular
  - Created Tabs to display Today's Plan, All Plan and to add new meeting schedule
  - User can update or delete existing plan
- - Hosted application on Heroku
+ - Hosted application on Heroku with CICD with GiTHUB